-In an exclusive interview with Sarah Mills, Peter Tatchell speaks about the rise of Islamism, his surprising takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him by Islamist extremists.
+In an exclusive interview with Sarah Mills, Peter Tatchell speaks about the rise of Islamism, his takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him.

 Peter Tatchell was still in Brighton for Pride when I interviewed him on Sunday, August 6.
-I had drawn up a plethora of questions for him beforehand, mostly concerning his views on the contemporary debate surrounding sexuality and gender identity, his take on the achievements of the LGBT community thus far, and the future of the movement for equality.
-I would have to save those questions for another interview.
-I received an email from the renowned human rights activist that clearly delineated the topic to be covered that day.
-It was none other than that which has usurped the conversations of both traditional and social media.
+I had drawn up questions for him beforehand, mostly concerning his views on the contemporary debate surrounding sexuality and gender identity, his take on the achievements of the LGBT community thus far, and the future of the movement for equality.
+He asked me, however, if we could discuss something else entirely.

 The rise of political Islam: 1995 to present

 I found it significant that Tatchell wished to discuss Islamism.
 It only confirmed to what extent politicised religion was once again encroaching on human rights.
 I dug up a quote from an article he had written for the Gay Times way back in 1995: “The political consequences for the lesbian and gay community could be serious.
 As the fundamentalists gain followers, homophobic Muslim voters may be able to influence the outcome of elections in 20 or more marginal constituencies.
 Their voting strength could potentially be used to block pro-gay candidates or to pressure electorally vulnerable MPs to vote against gay rights legislation (and other liberal measures).”

-Twenty years later, we are still having the same discussion – and it seems more pertinent than ever considering the rise in fundamentalist interpretations and their effects in the social sphere, including gender segregation and the presence of Sharia courts.
+Twenty years later, we are still having the same discussion–and it seems more pertinent than ever considering the rise in hardline interpretations and their effects in the social sphere, including gender segregation and the presence of Sharia courts.
 So the first question I asked was how it felt looking back on the article.
 Had anything changed?

 Tatchell responded in a way that might disgruntle fear-mongers, but also placate the more anxious and conspiratorially-inclined among us, fearing an insidious (sometimes government-sanctioned!)
 Islamist takeover: